The Spamhaus Project

 Robust spam filtering at the SMTP transaction, before accepting the message for delivery.
 After it has been accepted is too late, that might result in sending non-delivery notifications and that is undesirable.
 Not filtering spam, perhaps out of crippling fear of customers making claims, is usually rewarded in ways that cost even more time.

 Closing the loop on forwarding.
 Before entering the destination address into the forwarding database, a validation mail should be sent.
-One that explains why they are getting this mail and requiring them to visit a URL and type in the right token to approve it.
+One that explains why they are getting this mail and requiring them to visit a URL and enter a TOKEN to approve it.
 Some forwarding services already do this and as a result, Spamhaus does not see them causing problems like the ones above.
-While without spam filtering this is inadequate it is at least a step in the right direction.

 Monitoring the mail server logs pro-actively is recommended.
 It is far better than finding out something bad has happened long after the fact.